Starter Guide to Requirements Management

 Enter the Git URL (for example: https://gitlab.com/<GitLab-user-name>/mil-std-498-dids.git), select the location of the new directory you have just created in the previous step, and hit OK.

 3. ReqView will now try to open the cloned project.
-Since the repository is still empty, it will not find any ReqView project files, and thus it displays the Select ReqView Project dialog.
-Just hit Cancel as we will create and save the actual ReqView project in the next step (this is the latest – ReqView 2.19 behavior.
-It may change a bit in a future version).
+Since the repository is still empty, ReqView will not find any ReqView project files, and will display the Clone Git repository dialog, asking "The cloned Git repository is empty.
+Do you want to create a new project?"
+Hit OK to create and save the actual ReqView project in the next step.

 Create Project dialog in ReqView